Amuro Ray

-Amuro Ray (アムロ・レイ, Amuro Rei) is a fictional character introduced in Sunrise's 1979 anime series Mobile Suit Gundam.
-Amuro is a mechanic who becomes the pilot of the mecha known as RX-78-2 Gundam to protect himself from the Zeon forces invading his space colony during the war.
+Amuro Ray (アムロ・レイ, Amuro Rei) is a fictional character and the main protagonist of Sunrise's 1979 anime series Mobile Suit Gundam.
+As the first protagonist in the franchise, Amuro is a mechanic who becomes the pilot of the mecha known as RX-78-2 Gundam to protect himself from the Zeon forces invading his space colony during the war.
 He becomes an Earth Federation pilot in the war as well as the first Newtype, a type of human with special awareness which gives him great skills when fighting.
 The Gundam franchise explores Amuro's involvement in the wars piloting the titular mecha.
-He returns in the sequel, Mobile Suit Zeta Gundam and the feature film Mobile Suit Gundam: Char's Counterattack where he takes part in new conflicts.
+He returns in the sequel, Mobile Suit Zeta Gundam as an older retired soldier afraid of his past, and the 1988 feature film Mobile Suit Gundam: Char's Counterattack where he takes part in new conflict against his rival Char Aznable.
+The character was present in several adaptations related to Gundam as well as video games.

-He is voiced by Tōru Furuya (Japanese), Brad Swaile (English dub of the original TV series, Char's Counterattack, and the majority of the licensed Gundam video games), Michael Lindsay (English dub of Movies I-III), Matthew Erickson (English dub of Zeta Gundam and the Mobile Suit Gundam: Gundam vs. Zeta Gundam video game), Fryda Wolff (Young, English dub of Mobile Suit Gundam: The Origin) and Lucien Dodge (English dub of Mobile Suit Gundam: The Origin).
-His character became very popular in Japan, earning high ranks in popularity polls involving Gundam characters as well as anime characters in general.
-Critical reception to the character has also been positive with comments revolving around his work as a soldier.